Sociology of knowledge: Earlier viewpoints

 The sociology of knowledge requires a particular viewpoint that Giambattista Vico first expounded in his New Science in the early 18th century, long before the first sociologists studied the relationship between knowledge and society.
 The book, a justification for a new historical and sociological methodology, suggests that the natural and social worlds are known in different ways.
-The former is known through external or empirical methods, whilst the latter can be known internally and externally.
+The former is known through external or empirical methods, while the latter can be known internally and externally.
 In other words, human history is a construct that creates a critical epistemological distinction between the natural and social worlds, a central concept in the social sciences.
 Primarily focused on historical methodology, Vico asserts that it is necessary to move beyond a chronicle of events to study a society's history.
 He examined society's cultural elements, which were termed the "civil world".
 This "civil world", made up of actions, thoughts, ideas, myths, norms, religious beliefs, and institutions, is the product of the human mind.
 These socially constructed elements can be better understood than the physical world, as it is in abstraction.
 Vico highlights that human nature and its products are not fixed entities.
 Therefore, it necessitates a historical perspective emphasizing the changes and developments implicit in individuals and societies.
 He also emphasizes the dialectical relationship between society and culture as key in this new historical perspective.

-While permeated by his penchant for etymology, Vico's ideas, and a theory of cyclical history (corsi e ricorsi), are significant for the underlying premise that our understanding and knowledge of social structure.
+While permeated by his penchant for etymology, Vico's ideas and a theory of cyclical history (corsi e ricorsi), are significant for the underlying premise about our understanding and knowledge of social structure.
 They are dependent upon the ideas and concepts we employ and the language used.
 Vico was primarily unknown in his own time.
 He was the first to establish the foundations of a sociology of knowledge, even though later writers did not necessarily pick up his concepts.
-There is evidence that Montesquieu and Karl Marx had read Vico's work.[2]
+There is evidence that Montesquieu and Karl Marx read Vico's work.
 However, the similarities in their works are superficial, limited mainly to the overall conception of their projects.
-They were characterised by cultural relativism and historicism.
+They were characterized by cultural relativism and historicism.